World Heroes 2 Jet: Characters

+New characters are marked below in bold:

 Ports and related releases

 World Heroes 2 Jet was later ported to the Neo Geo AES in both Japan and North America on June 10, 1994, which is the same as the Neo Geo MVS version like nearly every AES versions of Neo Geo titles.
 World Heroes 2 Jet was later ported to the Neo Geo CD exclusively in Japan by ADK on November 11, 1994.
 Outside of SNK's platforms, it became the first and only title of the series to receive a port on a handheld, which was reprogrammed by Betop and published by Takara for the Nintendo Game Boy with Super Game Boy features added to it, as well as characters being super deformed due to the handheld platform's screen being small.
 This port was first released in Japan as Nettō World Heroes 2 Jet (熱闘ワールドヒーローズ2 ジェト) on February 24, 1995, as part of Takara's Nettō Dead Heat Fighters (熱闘DEAD HEAT FIGHTERS) series of Game Boy conversions of arcade fighting games that mostly include Neo-Geo fighting games and Battle Arena Toshinden.
 The Game Boy port was later released in North America by Playmates Interactive the same year in August, but without "Nettou" added to the title.

 On October 18, 2007, SNK Playmore added it along with its predecessors and successor to the arcade game compilation World Heroes Gorgeous: Neo Geo Online Collection Vol. 9 (ワールドヒーローズ ゴージャス) in Japan for the PlayStation 2.
 It was later published in North America on March 11, 2008, and in Europe on November 7, 2008, both titled as World Heroes Anthology.
 This compilation was reprinted as part of a series of best-sellers subtitled "The Best" in Japan on June 18, 2009.
 It was also released in the Wii Virtual Console.